 Free Tutorials, Templates, and Patterns?

-Would you like to find more of my free projects for you to create?
+Find more of my free projects for you to create!
 Check out some of my other posts.
 You will find them on the sidebar of each page.

-If you haven’t already, I would love you to join my facebook group.
+I would love you to join my Facebook group.
 It has been set up as a place to inspire you in your crafting journey.